lando/lando/docs/guides/frontend.md

       gulp-cli: latest
 ```

 You can do the same thing for any NPM project; for example Grunt would be `grunt-cli: "latest"`.
-This is the equivalent to installing a package with `npm -g project-name`.
+This is the equivalent to installing a package with `npm install -g project-name`.

-Note we've now added a further bash command to `run` to automatically run gulp every time we start the app.
+Note we've now added a further bash command to `build` to automatically run gulp every time we start the app.

 > #### Hint::Package Versions Are Fully Armed and Customizable
 >